-JEN KATES: Did you want to add ...
+JEN KATES: Did you want to add...

-JOSHUA MICHAUD: Just quickly on the pandemic preparedness.
-On area that we haven't focused heavily on, we mentioned in the report and discussed it, is threat reduction.
+preparedness.
+One area that we haven't focused heavily on, we mentioned in the report and discussed it, is threat reduction.
 This is mainly work through the Defense Threat Reduction Agency, for example, which supports, as we say, the prevention and preparedness for infectious disease events, whatever source they may come from.